davatorium/rofi/doc/rofi-manpage.markdown

   Dump the current active configuration in Xresources format to the command-line.

+`-no-config`

+  Disable parsing of configuration.
+This runs rofi in *stock* mode.

 ## PATTERN

 To launch commands (e.g. when using the ssh launcher) the user can enter the used command-line,